securefederatedai/openfl/openfl-tutorials/interactive_api/MXNet_landmarks/README.md

 ### 2. Adding support for a third-party framework

-You need to write your own adapter class which is based on `FrameworkAdapterPluginInterface` class (located at openfl/plugins/frameworks_adapters/framework_adapter_interface.py).
+You need to write your own adapter class which is based on `FrameworkAdapterPluginInterface` [class](https://github.com/intel/openfl/blob/develop/openfl/plugins/frameworks_adapters/framework_adapter_interface.py).
 This class should contain at least two methods:

  - `get_tensor_dict(model, optimizer=None)` - extracts tensor dict from a model and optionally[^1] an optimizer.
 The resulting tensors must be converted to **dict{str: numpy.array}** for forwarding and aggregation.

-  - `set_tensor_dict(model, tensor_dict, optimizer=None, device=None)` - sets aggregated tensor into the model or model and optimizer.
-To do so it gets tensor as **dict{str: numpy.array}** and should restore it into suitable for your model or model and optimizer tensor.
+  - `set_tensor_dict(model, tensor_dict, optimizer=None, device=None)` - sets aggregated numpy arrays into the model or model and optimizer.
+To do so it gets `tensor_dict` variable as **dict{str: numpy.array}** and should convert it into suitable for your model or model and optimizer tensors.
 After that, it must load the prepared parameters into the model/model and optimizer.

  Your adapter should be placed in workspace directory.
 When you create `ModelInterface` class object at the `'***.ipunb'`, place the name of your adapter to the input parameter `framework_plugin`.
 Example:
  ```py